18F/bug-bounty/project-instructions.md

 #### Suggested timelines

-Though the 90-day SLA above is the only _required_ timeline, we do (strongly) suggest that your program aim for faster remediation of more severe issues:
+Though the 90-day SLA above is the only _required_ timeline, we do (strongly) suggest that your program aims for faster remediation of more severe issues:

 * High severity: within 7 days
 * Medium severity: within 30 days

-If you miss these timelines, it should prompt you to deliver an update to stakeholders, and to review the issue and decide whether it is appropriately ranked.
+If you miss these timelines, it should prompt you to deliver an update to stakeholders and to review the issue and decide whether it is appropriately ranked.
 If you consistently can't meet these timelines, that should prompt a conversation with the bug bounty team about why this is happening.